NAAMAN ○

 אבות – "Fathers"

-Famous people are Adam, Enoch, Noah, Abraham, Isaac, and Jacob
+Famous people include Adam, Enoch, Noah, Abraham, Isaac, and Jacob

 Παυλος – "Extraordinary"